 The company has used many different fonts to highlight its uniqueness.
 The modern version is similar to the Raceway.
 It is also rumored that the capital “M” was taken from Deftone Stylus and all other letters from Boxer Script JF.

-Most of the Maserati logos are color-coded in red and blue.
-These are the official Bologna colors displayed on the city’s flag.
-It is believed that the red trident symbolizes the power of cars, the silvery field represents the earth, and the dark blue represents the water over which Neptune rules.
-The current monochromatic version is more prosaic because it uses a white emblem on a black background or black on white.
+Most Maserati logos are color-coded in red and blue, and the official Bologna colors are displayed on the city’s flag.
+The red trident symbolizes the power of cars, the silvery field represents the earth, and the dark blue represents the water over which Neptune rules.
+The current monochromatic version is more prosaic because it uses a white emblem on a black background or a black emblem on a white background.

 What does the Maserati symbol mean?